Quadrifolium/OriginalPlanOnWeibo/_posts/Quadrifolium/2018-05-06-Quadrifolium.md

 **Translation suspending**

+(Weibo posts since 1st May will be added after the translation restores.)

 <!-- more -->

 Due to the fatal hardware failure of my personal laptop, and the fact that the working laptop I am currently using is in Windows 7, which cannot run the assistive UWP gadget I wrote for doing the job, the translation of Weibo posts has to be suspended for an unknown period of time.